Mangalabankar13/Java-Project/README.md

 # Online Vehicle Management System (Java)

-A simple system to manage vehicle records with a user-friendly interface.
+A simple system to manage vehicles with a user-friendly interface.

 ## Features
 - User login and registration